 - Code: From VideoLAN’s official site

-- Purpose: Play your own media files from USB drives or network storage
+- Purpose: VLC allows you to play your own media files from USB drives or network storage.

 Legitimate Streaming Apps